|

 Girl Guides NSW & ACT

-Centenary Lunch will be held at NSW Parliament House on 26 August 2010
+Centenary Lunch will be held at NSW Parliament House on 26 August 2010 You are invited

 to help us celebrate the Centenary of Guiding and 2010 Year of the Girl